23 July 2021

 International Commercial Litigationonline course

 Does the court have the power to hear and decide a dispute arising out of an international commercial transaction?
 Will that power be exercised?
 Which law will be applied to resolve an international contractual, tortious or property dispute?
 Once the court gives a judgment, will that judgment have any effect outside the territory of the court?

 This module introduces students to the legal regulation of commercial relationships having strong connections with more than one legal system.
 Although the focus is on litigation before English courts, an international perspective will be adopted.
 The traditional English principles and rules concerning international commercial litigation form the basis of the law in many, primarily common law, jurisdictions.
 Since much of the law in this field in England has now been Europeanised, special emphasis will be placed on the relevant principles and rules of European Union law applicable before the courts across Europe.

 This is a level one module (equivalent to first year undergraduate).
-Students must have completed one year of undergraduate study.
-No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.
+No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

-GBP 2100: Students joining us for six weeks (two modules) will receive a tuition fee discount.
+GBP 2165: Students joining us for six weeks (two modules) will receive a tuition fee discount.

 GBP : Students are welcome to apply for accommodation at a UCL summer residence.